nixxcode/jvm-brotli/README.md

 * Linux (64 bit) - Tested on Ubuntu 18.04
 * Mac OSX - Tested on Mojave

+**Please be aware** that "platform" in this context means JVM version, and not your operating system! (e.g. Windows 64-bit running a 32-bit version of JVM will identify as 32-bit!)

 #### Support Coming Soon

 * Linux on ARM processors (64 bit) - The build files are ready, just haven't had the opportunity to do the actual build

+#### Other Platforms

+If you are uncertain about your platform being supported, we encourage you to clone the example project and try running it.
+This will give you a definitive answer.

+If your platform is not supported, we would really appreciate if you could create an issue and request for support to be added.
+The goal for this project is to make Brotli readily available to Java developers and users on as many platforms as possible.
+We can make it happen with your help!

 ## Getting Started